audibleblink/gorsh/README.md

 ### Using the shell

 Once executed, you will be provided with a remote shell.
-This custom interactive shell will allow you to execute system commands through `cmd.exe` on Windows, or `/bin/sh` on UNIX machines.

-The following special commands are supported:

-* ``run_shell`` : drops you an system shell (allowing you, for example, to change directories)
-* ``exit`` : exit gracefully
+Type `help` to show what commands are supported.

 ## Usage